Rain Dogs: Reception

-At year's end, Rain Dogs was ranked number 1 among the "Albums of the Year" for 1985 by NME.
 In later assessments, Pitchfork listed Rain Dogs as 8th best album of the 1980s, and Slant Magazine listed the album at number 14 on its list of "Best Albums of the 1980s".
 Rolling Stone listed it as number 21 on its list of "100 Best Albums of the Eighties," as well as listing the album at 399 and 357 in its 2012 and 2020 updates respectively of The 500 Greatest Albums of All Time.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2000 it was voted number 299 in Colin Larkin's All Time Top 1000 Albums.
+Elvis Costello included Rain Dogs on his list of essential albums, highlighting "Jockey Full of Bourbon" and "Time".

+Radiohead's Thom Yorke recalls: falling asleep listening to it on my Walkman, only to wake up in the morning with it still on autorepeat in my head.
+Every track was a short movie set in a mysterious, circus-like down-at-heel America that I had almost no understanding of, with different characters both in the lyrics and the instruments, an entire universe revealed to me for a few minutes only to drop me at the other end of the block – no idea how I’d got there.

+Every lyric was an effortless rhyme you could only dream of ever writing.
+Falling off the tongue so beautifully, but never giving easily, keeping half the story to itself.
+Waits was playing a character with a darkness and humour that felt far more genuine than anything trying to be, I dunno, genuine in 1985...

+This record has never got tired for me, though I have played it over and over throughout my life, as did my kids growing up.

 Track listing

-All songs written and composed by Tom Waits except where noted.